sogartar/and_justice_for_all/README.md

 Sniper build are generally inferior since they have much reduced damage output.
 This perk change would buff them a bit.
 Some enemies like Goblins would also benefit of the buff.
+* **Gifted** - I wanted to nerf it considering also the max levelup to secondary attributes is higher, but I couldn't come up with an alternative.
-* **Anticipation** - A small buff of per-tile ranaged defense bonus from 10% to 13% of your ranged defense.
+* **Anticipation** - Buff of per-tile ranaged defense bonus from 10% to 15% of your ranged defense.
 Aside from Goblin City, Anticipation would be rarely justified to be picked up.
-Goblins Ambushers also have Anticipation and 20 ranged defense, so they are not much easier to fight if you have this perk.
+Goblin Ambushers also have Anticipation and 20 ranged defense, so they are not much easier to fight with this buff if you have the perk also.
 * **Taunt** - Reduced the AP cost from 4 to 3.
 With this buff Taunt could be cast 3 times per turn in the clutch moments.
 Doing this multiple turns would be too taxing on fatigue.